kilkaVhlebe/Messenger-Server/README.md

 ### WebSocket's
 I made custom routing based on switch-case.
 I know about socket.io.
-I wanted to make it I wanted to do it myself for better understanding of tech.
+I wanted to do it myself for better understanding of tech.

 #### Messages
 `new_message` - Handle new message from sender to recipient.
 Call Firebase notification if recipient isn't online